CoQ10 for Dogs

 Since CoQ10 is fat soluble, it is better absorbed when taken as an oil-based gel (as opposed to a dry tablet).
 If you only have dry tablets, give up to 3 mg per pound per day.

-Coenzyme Q10 is safe for pets and there is no report of serious toxicity associated with its use.
+Coenzyme Q10 is safe for dogs and there is no report of serious toxicity associated with its use.

 As with all supplements, consult with your vet first before giving CoQ10 to your dogs, especially if your dog is very young, pregnant or nursing.